All Episodes

 Oh, by the way, did you hear this?

-And I'm thinking Al Qaeda attacks innocent civilians.
+And I'm thinking, Al-Qaeda attacks innocent civilians.

-In terms of identifying who the enemy is, Al Qaeda and these terrorists attack innocent civilians.
+In terms of identifying who the enemy is, Al-Qaeda and these terrorists attack innocent civilians.

 They're cowards, basically.

-They blow up their own kids, and we're worried that we can affect how they're going to treat people by virtue of how we conduct ourselves as prison guards.
+And we're worried that we can affect how they're going to treat people by virtue of how we conduct ourselves as prison guards.

-I mean it's wacko stuff.
+And it's wacko stuff.

-It's just it's mind-boggling.
+It's just, it's mind-boggling.

-There's some laughers out there too.
+There's some laughers out there, too.

-Uh again, he tried that back in 19 uh 98.
+Again, he tried that back in 1998.

-And we are having more fun than a human being should be allowed to have Rush Limbaugh, the excellence in broadcasting network, Senator Durbin's comparison of the treatment of Al-Qaeda prisoners at Git mode and Nazi and Soviet gulag atrocities, sharply criticized by constituents and newspapers in his home state.
+Rush Limbaugh, the excellence in broadcasting networks, Senator Durbin's comparison of the treatment of al-Qaeda prisoners at Gitmo to Nazi and Soviet gulag atrocities, sharply criticized by constituents and newspapers in his home state.

-Uh his accusations drew a storm of voter complaint in Illinois, editorial rebuke by its biggest newspaper, and an uneasiness in his party over the potentially damaging fallout.
+His accusations drew a storm of voter complaint in Illinois, editorial rebuke by its biggest newspaper, and an uneasiness in his party over the potentially damaging fallout.

 I don't believe that.

-Okay, there might be some uneasiness in pockets of his party, but the vast majority of the party.
+Okay, there might be some uneasiness in pockets of his party, but the vast majority of the party, I haven't heard anybody stand up and say, shut up.

-I haven't heard anybody stand up and say, apologize.
+I haven't heard anybody stand up and say, apologize, not on the Democrat side.

-Uh there where where are the serious calls for the guy to resign?
+Where are the serious calls for the guy to resign?

-This is this is you know, we joked about this, we've had our fun with it for a week, but it is, you know, it's getting to the point now where you start comparing it to other things that have happened uh recently and uh in in in long ago history, and you have to wonder um what what really has changed here.
+We've had our fun with it for a week, but it is, you know, it's getting to the point now where you start comparing it to other things that have happened recently and in long ago history.

 Who cares?